 Introduction to Environmental Health and Safety

 Drexel University is committed to promoting a safe and environmentally sound campus environment that is conducive to the highest level of education and research.
-The Environmental Health & Safety department anticipates, recognizes, evaluates and controls all safety hazards at the University while striving to protect human health and the environment.
+The Department of Environmental Health & Safety anticipates, recognizes, evaluates and controls all safety hazards at the University while striving to protect human health and the environment.

 The department ensures health and safety compliance across campus by assisting research, teaching and clinical departments in meeting all federal, state and local standards and regulations.
 The department provides a variety of services to reduce the regulatory burden placed on University departments and personnel in meeting their regulatory obligations.